json-schema-org/json-schema-spec/jsonschema-core.md

 #### Keywords for Applying Subschemas Conditionally {#conditional}

+These keywords contain subschemas which are conditionally applied based on the instance.

+##### `if`, `then`, and `else`

-Three of these keywords work together to implement conditional application of a subschema based on the outcome of another subschema.
-The fourth is a shortcut for a specific conditional case.
+These three keywords work together to implement conditional application of a subschema based on the outcome of another subschema.

-`if`, `then`, and `else` MUST NOT interact with each other across subschema boundaries.
-In other words, an `if` in one branch of an `allOf` MUST NOT have an impact on a `then` or `else` in another branch.

-There is no default behavior for `if`, `then`, or `else` when they are not present.
-In particular, they MUST NOT be treated as if present with an empty schema, and when `if` is not present, both `then` and `else` MUST be entirely ignored.

-##### `if`

-This keyword's value MUST be a valid JSON Schema.
+The value for each of these keywords value MUST be a valid JSON Schema.

-This validation outcome of this keyword's subschema has no direct effect on the overall validation result.
-Rather, it controls which of the `then` or `else` keywords are evaluated.
+The `if` keyword produces an annotation which is the boolean validation result of its subschema against the instance.
+The validation outcome of the `if` keyword's subschema MUST NOT directly effect the overall validation result.

-Instances that successfully validate against this keyword's subschema MUST also be valid against the subschema value of the `then` keyword, if present.

-Instances that fail to validate against this keyword's subschema MUST also be valid against the subschema value of the `else` keyword, if present.
+The `then` and `else` keywords each consume the annotation from an adjacent `if` keyword and conditionally apply their subschemas to the instance as follows:

+- When the annotation from the `if` keyword is `true`, the `then` keyword's subschema MUST be applied to the instance and the `else` keyword's subschema MUST be ignored.
+- When the annotation from the `if` keyword is `false`, the `else` keyword's subschema MUST be applied to the instance and the `then` keyword's subschema MUST be ignored.
+- When there is no adjacent `if` keyword, no annotation can be produced, so both the `then` and `else` keywords' subschemas MUST be ignored.

-If [annotations](#annotations) are being collected, they are collected from this keyword's subschema in the usual way, including when the keyword is present without either `then` or `else`.
+If [annotations](#annotations) are being collected, they are collected from the subschemas which are evaluated, including from the `if` keyword's subschema when it is present without adjacent `then` or `else` keywords.

-##### `then`

-This keyword's value MUST be a valid JSON Schema.

-When `if` is present, and the instance successfully validates against its subschema, then validation succeeds against this keyword if the instance also successfully validates against this keyword's subschema.

-This keyword has no effect when `if` is absent, or when the instance fails to validate against its subschema.
-Implementations MUST NOT evaluate the instance against this keyword, for either validation or annotation collection purposes, in such cases.

-##### `else`

-This keyword's value MUST be a valid JSON Schema.

-When `if` is present, and the instance fails to validate against its subschema, then validation succeeds against this keyword if the instance successfully validates against this keyword's subschema.

-This keyword has no effect when `if` is absent, or when the instance successfully validates against its subschema.
-Implementations MUST NOT evaluate the instance against this keyword, for either validation or annotation collection purposes, in such cases.

 ##### `dependentSchemas`